chloeloveland/obsidian-backup/Computer Science/1033 Data Science/SQL.md

 	mark DECIMAL(5,2))
 ```
 - Tables are deleted via the DROP TABLE command // this is scary, and is a big part of [[SQL injection]]
-- Data can be inserted using the `INSERT INTO` command
+- Data can be inserted using the `INSERT INTO tableName VALUES(value, value)` command
+- Data can be modified using the `UPDATE tableName SET fieldName = value`
+	- We can use WHERE statements with these too